mincheol-shin-cau/hpc/README.md

 > *Adaptive variable sampling model for performance analysis in high cache-performance computing environments*
 > DOI: https://doi.org/10.1016/j.heliyon.2023.e16777

 Heliyon has informed the authors of its decision to retract the article.
-The authors acknowledge that certain mathematical expressions, derivations, algorithmic descriptions, pseudocode, terminology, figure labels, and explanatory passages in the published manuscript contain errors or ambiguities and require correction or clarification.
+The authors disagree with the retraction and dispute the grounds for it.

-However, the authors dispute that these manuscript-level issues, by themselves, invalidate the experimental results or the core scientific conclusions of the study.
-Accordingly, the authors disagree with the retraction and dispute its grounds.
+The authors acknowledge that certain mathematical expressions and derivations, algorithmic descriptions and pseudocode, terminology, figure labels, and explanatory passages in the published manuscript require correction or clarification.
+However, the authors dispute that these issues, by themselves, establish that the experimental results or core scientific conclusions are invalid.
+The authors maintain that a detailed technical correction or corrigendum would have been a more appropriate response.

-### Scope and limitations of this repository
+### Purpose and limitations of this repository

-This repository is provided to support transparent and independent technical examination of the work.
-It includes:
+This repository is made available to support independent technical examination of the implementation and methodology.
+It provides:

-- the implementation and analysis code.
+- Implementation and analysis code
-- the software dependency information.
+- Software dependency information
-- descriptions of the original hardware and operating-system environments.
+- Descriptions of the experimental hardware and operating-system environments reported in the article
-- the performance-measurement and analysis workflow.
+- Guidance on measurement collection, data preparation, and analysis

-- instructions for collecting new measurements and rerunning the analysis.
+The original raw measurement dataset is no longer available to the authors.
+Consequently, this repository does not enable reproduction of the article’s reported numerical results from the original measurements.

-The original raw measurement dataset is no longer retained because of the time elapsed since the experiments and the applicable data-retention limitations.
-Therefore, this repository alone cannot reproduce the exact numerical results reported in the article from the original measurements.
+The available materials allow researchers to inspect the computational workflow and provide a starting point for independent evaluation using newly collected data.
+Any such evaluation should document its experimental conditions and distinguish newly obtained results from those reported in the article.
+The availability of code alone does not establish that the original numerical results have been independently verified.

-Nevertheless, the repository enables researchers to inspect the implemented computational workflow, evaluate the methodology, and perform an independent replication using newly collected data from the described or compatible computing environments.
-The authors welcome independent technical review of the code and methodology.
+The authors welcome independent technical review and specific feedback on the code, documentation, and methodology.

-This statement represents the authors’ position.
+This statement records the authors’ position and describes the scope of the available materials.
+It does not replace the journal’s official publication record.

 # Adaptive variable sampling for HPC performance analysis